bolkaaa/CATE/_posts/2019-02-24-discrete-fourier-transforms-and-starting-qt-gui.md

 elegant implementation.

-To use my spectrum array in a meaningful way, I will need to convert the indicies to their respective frequencies.
+To use my spectrum array in a meaningful way, I will need to convert the indices to their respective frequencies.
 The following formula can be used for converting bin index to frequency:

 $$